Skip to main content

 1. Authenticate Before Purchase

 The primary challenge in vintage shopping is authenticity.
-Utilize your CNFans Spreadsheet to track specific authentication markers such as era-appropriate logos, manufacturer codes, and material compositions.
+Utilize your 100buy Spreadsheet to track specific authentication markers such as era-appropriate logos, manufacturer codes, and material compositions.
 For example, a 1990s Ralph Lauren Polo shirt will feature distinct embroidery patterns and tag designs that differ significantly from modern reproductions.

 2. Research Historical Sizing

 Vintage items frequently use outdated sizing standards.
-Create sizing reference columns in your CNFans Spreadsheet comparing historical measurements across brands.
+Create sizing reference columns in your 100buy Spreadsheet comparing historical measurements across brands.
 A size 46 vintage Levi's jacket from the 1980s typically measures 44-inch chest by modern standards - documenting these variations prevents costly mistakes.

 3. Understand Material Aging